Skip to content

 Both spouses/partners undergraduate students - Each spouse/partner will need to enroll for a minimum of six (6) credit hours per semester.

 Both spouses/partners graduate students - Each spouse/partner must be admitted into a University graduate program.
 Each spouse/partner must enroll for a minimum of three (3) credit hours of coursework or two (2) credit hours of Thesis Research (#6970/7970) or two (2) credit hours of Faculty Consultation (#6980/7980) per semester.
 If one spouse/partner is enrolled for two (2) credit hours of Thesis Research or Faculty Consultation and the other spouse/partner is still working on graduate coursework, they would need to enroll for a minimum of three (3) credit hours.
-Continuing Registration (#7990) does not count towards Student Apartments housing eligibility requirements.
+Continuing Registration (#7990) does not count towards Sunnyside Apartments housing eligibility requirements.

 One spouse/partner undergraduate student & one spouse/partner graduate student - The undergraduate spouse/partner will need to enroll for six (6) credit hours.
 The graduate spouse/partner must enroll for three (3) credit hours of coursework or two (2) credit hours of Thesis Research (#6970/7970) or two (2) credit hours of Faculty Consultation (#6980/7980) per semester.
-Continuing Registration (#7990) does not count towards Student Apartments housing eligibility requirements.
+Continuing Registration (#7990) does not count towards Sunnyside Apartments housing eligibility requirements.

 If graduating residents need fewer than the required number of credit hours their final semester, they must notify the Main Office of the situation by emailing eligibility@usa.utah.edu before the start of their last semester.